The January 2009 SSW

 jan_2009_ssw

-Figure 7 shows the British Isles were influenced by easterlies 7-13 days after the SSW – which was the only case of mean easterlies in the 45 days following the event.
-Using this metric… the 2009 SSW isn’t special at all, although does pass my semi-arbitrary threshold of 5 consecutive easterly days for a true “outbreak”.
-However, I still do find it incredible that such a huge, hemispheric phenomenon as a major SSW, involving massive planetary waves and propagation from 30-50 km above our heads, can have a detectable response in such a small area as the British Isles.
-That’s one of those “isn’t the atmosphere amazing?!” moments.
+Figure 7 shows the British Isles were influenced by easterlies 7-13 days after the SSW — which was the only case of mean easterlies in the 45 days following the event.
+Using this metric… the 2009 SSW isn’t special at all, although does pass my semi-arbitrary threshold of 5 consecutive easterly days for an easterly “outbreak”.
+Assuming these easterlies are attributable to the SSW, I still find it incredible that such a huge, hemispheric phenomenon as a major SSW, involving massive planetary waves and propagation from 30-50 km above our heads, can have a detectable response in such a small area as the British Isles.
+That’s one of those “isn’t the atmosphere amazing” moments.

 jan_09_ssw.png